jaety/ds-doodles/web/index.md

 1. I need a space to find & investigate data.
 As a starting point, use pandas + wbdata + notebook from previous exploration.
 This lets me find individual indicators.
 03_DataPipeline.
 2. Now, I want an isolation layer between my work environment and outside sources, so I need a way to register indicators into my own space.
 Started creating 'domain' in lib to represent this.
 Very much a placeholder.
 Need to talk about, for instance, row level security, and how these are propagated into different languages.
 3. For lightweight manipulation in scala, I found Framian https://github.com/tixxit/framian/wiki/Framian-Guide.
 We can look at spark, but I'd like something lighterweight for now while just messing around.
 [Quick introduction (and other comparisons here)](https://darrenjw.wordpress.com/tag/framian/)
+4. Framian didn't really go anywhere.
+Turned to spark, and it's up and running.
+I had to compile the Country case class outside of the notebook, so that it was an outer class.
+Took a long while to figure out how to add the cwd to the classpath.
+Took longer to realize I'd compiled Country.scala against the wrong version of scala.
+It needed to be 2.11 to match jupyter-scala's spark

 ## 7/9/17
 For today's exercise, finding some interesting data.
 Little bit of googling around took me to this page: https://www.dataquest.io/blog/free-datasets-for-projects/ and, mostly at random, decided to look into the World Bank (#12)